 Started January 2017

-Project is expected to be placed in service in August 2017
+Project was placed in service in August 2017

 The Minnesota Public Utilities Commission issued an order granting the Certificate of Need and Route Permit March 23, 2016.

 The Minnesota Public Utilities Commission held a hearing in St. Paul Feb.
 19, 2016, and the east route was approved.

 The Minnesota Public Utilities Commission and the Department of Commerce held a scoping meeting on May 19, 2015.

 The Minnesota Public Utilities Commission and the Department of Commerce held an Administrative Law Judge hearing on Nov.
 19, 2015.